Xiaofei-it/pinoc/docs/pinoc_principle.md

 As mentioned above, when a method is being invoked, `Pinoc.onEnterMethod` receives the corresponding information about the invocation.
-Then Pinoc does the following according to whether to modify or replace this method respectively:
+Then Pinoc does the following according to whether to modify or replace such method respectively:

-1. If the specified instructions should be injected at the entrance of this method, Pinoc executes the injected instructions and returns `Library.NO_RETURN_VALUE`, a special `Object` defined in the [`Library`](https://github.com/Xiaofei-it/Zlang/blob/master/zlang/src/main/java/xiaofei/library/zlang/Library.java) class.
+1. If the specified instructions should be injected at the entrance of such method, Pinoc executes the injected instructions and returns `Library.NO_RETURN_VALUE`, a special `Object` defined in the [`Library`](https://github.com/Xiaofei-it/Zlang/blob/master/zlang/src/main/java/xiaofei/library/zlang/Library.java) class.
 Then the remaining instructions within the original method are executed.

-2. If this method should be replaced, Pinoc executes the instructions of its replacement and returns the return value of the replacement to the original method.
+2. If such method should be replaced, Pinoc executes the instructions of its replacement and returns the return value of the replacement to the original method.
 Then the original method returns it directly as its own return value, and the remaining instructions within the original method are thus not executed.

-3. If this method should neither be modified nor replaced, `Pinoc.onEnterMethod()` will simply return `Library.NO_RETURN_VALUE`.
+3. If such method should neither be modified nor replaced, `Pinoc.onEnterMethod()` will simply return `Library.NO_RETURN_VALUE`.
 Then the instructions of the original method are executed.

 Note that Pinoc has a high performance in memory and CPU usage, so it will not affect the memory and CPU usage of your app.